Kishimotovn/TDOnboarding/README.md

 ## Installation

-TDNewsfeed is available through [CocoaPods](http://cocoapods.org).
+TDOnboarding is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following lines to your Podfile:

 ```ruby